xarray-contrib/xarray-indexes/docs/index.md

 width: 500px
 class: dark-light
 ---
-An illustration of the Xarray data model.
+An illustration of the traditional Xarray data model.
 ```

 Over the years, Xarray has been used in an increasing number of domains as a